tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 Standards
 ---------

-As languages get more powerful it often allows many different ways and approaches to achieve the same thing.
+As a language get more powerful it often allows many different ways and approaches to achieve the same thing.
 Each person then has their own preferences of how they personally like to do things.